yale-nova/weave/experiments/ReprodcutionReadme.md

 ### How to start the cluster?

+You can skip this step and just check if the cluster is running at [Our SGX master WebUI](http://weave.eastus.cloudapp.azure.com:8888/)

+We have converted the Weave worker and master to systemctl services.
+You can restart the cluster with

+ssh weave-master
+source ./helloworld-helpers/env.ssh-spark.sh
+sudo systemctl restart spark-master

+And for executors with

+ssh edmm-test-vm
+SGX=1 EDMM=1 DEBUG=0 PROXY_PDEBUG=0 /home/azureuser/scripts/restart-spark-service-with-env.sh

+Same for the second VM with the name edmm-test-vm2.

+After this step, you may

 ### How to run a simple job?

 ### Scripts we provide for independent reproduction of our results